Freeman Asian Scholars Program

 Wesleyan is now accepting applications for participation in the Wesleyan Freeman Asian Scholarship Program.
 The chosen applicants will join 2,900 other Wesleyan undergraduates from throughout the United States and nearly 50 countries for study with an outstanding teaching and research faculty in the sciences and mathematics, the arts, the humanities, and the social and behavioral sciences.

-This program is made possible by Wesleyan University and the Freeman Foundation, which aims to improve understanding and to strengthen ties between the United States and the countries and regions of the Pacific Rim.
+This program is made possible by Wesleyan University and the Freeman Foundation, which aims to improve understanding and strengthen ties between the United States and the countries and regions of the Pacific Rim.

 Wesleyan University is located in Middletown, Connecticut, halfway between New York and Boston in the historic and colorful New England region of the northeastern United States.
 It is a private, nonsectarian, liberal arts and sciences institution founded in 1831.
-A number of early Wesleyan graduates were influential educators and ministers in Asian countries, and the modern Wesleyan has formal ties to several prominent universities in Asia.
+A number of early Wesleyan graduates were influential educators and ministers in Asian countries, and the present-day Wesleyan has formal ties to several prominent universities in Asia.
 The campus is home to a diverse population of 2,900 undergraduate students, equally divided between men and women, approximately 30 percent of whom are of African, Asian, or Hispanic descent, and nearly 260 students from foreign countries.

 Approximately 200 graduate students, a number of whom are from Asian countries, are pursuing advanced degrees, principally in the sciences, mathematics, and music.